Sisters of Saint Andrew: Origins

 In 1231, a hospice for pilgrims was opened on the banks of the Scheldt river, opposite the parochial church of Saint Nicholas, in a place external to the walls of the town of Tournai, Belgium.
 It is founded by two sisters (whose names are unknown) who sold their property to put the proceeds at the disposal of poor travellers and pilgrims.

-By a papal bull issued on the 28th October, 1249, Pope Innocent IV extended his protection to the hospice and its inhabitants, and according them certain religious privileges.
+By a papal bull issued on 28 October 1249, Pope Innocent IV extended his protection to the hospice and its inhabitants, and according them certain religious privileges.
 The language of the bull indicates there is already a religious community living there.
 The mixed gender fraternity follows the rule of Saint Augustine and is under the authority of the Bishop of Tournai.

 Although the names of the two founding sisters have been lost, history recorded the name of Brother Pierre de Quartes, director of the hospice in 1255.
 Food and shelter were offered free to the poor who presented themselves: they would spend the night there before crossing the c river and moving on into Tournai.

 From hospital to hospital

 The hospice of Saint Nicholas de Bruille moved into the town of Torunai and became a hospital at the beginning of the fourteenth century.
-Their principle activity was caring for the sick, although they continued to provide hospitality to the poor traveller.
+Their principal activity was caring for the sick, although they continued to provide hospitality to the poor traveller.
 All care was provided free of charge and supported by public donations.
 In addition to the large central chapel, the hospital has a smaller chapel specifically for the use of the religious community living there.
 This is named for Saint Andrew, from which the later religion congregation derived its name.
 There are no more than six sisters: "so as not to eat the bread of the poor".
 The names of three sisters from this period have been recorded: Prioress Peronne de e Mot (c.1381), Marie Flokette (c.1331) and Jeanne Gargate (c.1392).

 Significant flooding by the Schedlt river in 1402 cause considerable damage to the hospital.
 This was rebuilt twice the size, and named after Saint Andrew.
 At the same time, Superior Marie de Corbehen obtained a dispensation from Jean de Bourgogne, Bishop of Cambrai to lift restrictions on the number of sisters.
 The congregation immediately tripled in size.
 The rules, statutes and customs of the hospital and expanding religious community were revised and approved in 1460.

 The sixteenth century was eventful, with the hospital along with the entire district being occupied by the troops of Henry VIII of England from 1513 to 1517.
 Prioress Jeanna de Galand (1488-1529) presided over the community during this time.
 Following the sieges of Tournai, Galand's successor Catherine d'Espierre (1529-1563), restored the premises and hired a Catholic chaplain from England who had been persecuted during the Reformation.

 The chapel survived the iconoclastic crisis in the Seventeen Provinces in 1566, but the plague of 1572 decimated the sisters, highly exposed due to their work with the sick.